-- Book loans/swaps- our book sheds are set up and running now. - Links with the local library- Nursery now visit the nursery weekly. - Explore opportunities for members of the community to come into school to listen to readers- we already have a reading dog who is joining us each week so that the children can read to him. - Development of links with local book stores - Using local authors to promote a passion for reading
+- The World of Stories Project - Book loans/swaps- our book sheds are set up and running now. - Links with the local library- Nursery-KS1 now visit the library weekly, and KS2 children change books monthly. - Explore opportunities for members of the community to come into school to listen to readers- we have a number of members from the knitting group reading with the children regularly.